Compact generators in categories of matrix factorizations: Noncommutative geometry

 The homological smoothness of $\X$ suggests that we may as well think of the category $\D^\text{perf}_{\text{dg}}(\X)$ as an analogue of the bounded derived category of coherent sheaves on $\X$.\\

-{\bf Deformation theory of $\X$.} A deformation of $\X$ is defined to be a deformation of the dg category $\D^\text{qcoh}_{\text{dg}}(\X)$.
-All deformations of $\X$ are obtained by deforming the germ of the singularity of $(R,w)$.
-This follows from our calculation of the Hochschild cochain complex which governs the deformation theory of the dg category $\MF^{\infty}(R,w)$.
-By comparison, the Jacobian ring parameterizes deformations of the germ $(R,w)$ as explained in \cite{arnold}.
-Since the Hochschild cohomology is concentrated in even degree, we conclude that all deformations are unobstructed.
-This means that $\X$ defines a smooth point in an appropriate moduli space of dg categories.\\

 {\bf Hodge-to-de Rham degeneration for $\X$.} The Hochschild homology of the category $\D^\text{perf}_{\text{dg}}(\X)$ should be thought of as the Hodge cohomology of the space $\X$.
 The periodic cyclic homology of $\D^\text{perf}_{\text{dg}}(\X)$ plays the role of the de Rham cohomology of $\X$.
 Generalizing the case of a commutative scheme, there is a spectral sequence from Hochschild homology to periodic cyclic homology.
 For the space $\X$ this spectral sequence degenerates, confirming the general degeneration conjecture in the case of matrix factorization categories.
 Indeed, this immediately follows from the fact that the Hochschild homology is concentrated in a single degree.
-Therefore, Connes' $B$ operator must vanish on $\HH_*$ since it has degree $1$.
+Therefore, Connes' $B$ operator must vanish on all higher pages of the Hodge-to-de Rham spectral sequence since it has degree $1$.
 In particular, we obtain

 where $\HP_*$ denotes periodic cyclic homology.\\

 {\bf $\X$ is a Calabi-Yau space.} Lemma \ref{calabiyau} implies the existence of an isomorphism